Patient education: Risks and benefits of alcohol (Beyond the Basics)

 Heavy alcohol use increases the risk of both ischemic and hemorrhagic stroke.
 Moderate alcohol use is associated with fewer ischemic strokes; the risk appears to be lowest in people who consume one drink or less per day.
 In contrast, the risk of hemorrhagic stroke appears to rise even with minimal alcohol use.

 Breast cancer — There is consistent evidence that breast cancer risk is higher for women consuming moderate to high levels of alcohol (three or more drinks/day) compared with abstainers.
 Drinking as little as one to two drinks per day also appears to increase this risk.
-(See "Patient information: Factors that modify breast cancer risk in women (Beyond the Basics)".)
+(See "Patient education: Factors that modify breast cancer risk in women (Beyond the Basics)".)

 Taking folic acid (folate) may reduce the effect of alcohol consumption on breast cancer, suggesting that women who drink alcohol may benefit from a daily multivitamin fortified with folic acid.